ebradburn/dynata_files/README.md

 # dynata_files
-Various files I've created over the years, intended to assist with Decipher programming.
+Various scripts I've created for Dynata over the years, intended to assist with Decipher programming.